Wilp Wii Litsxw Meziadin Indigenous Protected Area, Gitanyow Lax’yip. Photo: Ryan Dickie

 awarded to projects in 2023-24

-We’re interested in projects that center Indigenous knowledge and stewardship, increase options for land access and tenure, promote intergenerational learning, and build partnerships between First Nations and diverse communities.
+We’re interested in projects that center Indigenous knowledge and governance, revitalize culturally important food lands and practices, and build partnerships between First Nations and diverse communities.

 15